michaltrzesimiech/scala-textboard/README.md

 # scala-textboard

-[WORK IN PROGRESS] This will be a text-based bulletin board based on high-level server-side Akka HTTP API.
+[WORK IN PROGRESS] This will be a text-based bulletin board built with high-level server-side Akka HTTP API, Slick and PostgreSQL.